wh-alice/mig_visualstudio/vs/extensibility/how-to--manage-a-private-gallery-by-using-registry-settings.md

 ---
-title: "How to: Manage a Private Gallery By Using Registry Settings | testtitle" ms.custom: "" ms.date: "10/21/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Manage a Private Gallery By Using Registry Settings" ms.custom: "" ms.date: "10/21/2016" ms.prod: "visual-studio-dev14"